📣 Announcing GrowSurf for Startups! Eligible startups can receive discounts. Apply here →

 Focus On The Customer

-Remember that when designing your cold email content, you are trying to connect to people who do not know you.
-So, these people are not so much interested in you as they are interested in how you can help to make their life or business better.
+Remember that when designing your cold email content, you are trying to connect with people who do not know you or your business yet.
+These prospects are not interested in learning about you - they care about how you can help solve their specific challenges and make their lives or businesses better.

 It is best if you can always provide a portfolio of work that your target audience can check out, such as: